 Emergency Notification System

-The Douglas County Citizen Emergency Notification System (CENS) can be used to notify the public with important information during an emergency.
+The Douglas County Citizen Emergency Notification System (DCENS) can be used to notify the public with important information during an emergency.
 Emergencies happen with little or no notice at any time of the day or night.
-With CENS, we can relay critical information to you about natural disasters or other emergencies that require your immediate attention.
+With DCENS, we can relay critical information to you about natural disasters or other emergencies that require your immediate attention.

 Douglas County currently receives all landline phone numbers from the local phone companies.
 These phone numbers are all automatically enrolled and will receive alerts based on their home address.
 For people who only have cellular phones, Voice Over IP (VoIP) phones, or for those people who want to register additional phones, you will need to go to the opt-in registration page and register your phones.